jessedoyle/duktape.cr/README.md

 ## Sandbox vs Context

-You should only execute untrusted javascript code on from within a `Duktape::Sandbox` instance.
+You should only execute untrusted javascript code from within a `Duktape::Sandbox` instance.
 A sandbox isolates code from insecure operations such as Duktape's internal `require` mechanism and the `Duktape` global javascript object.

 Note that a sandbox does not currently protect against infinite loops or excessive runtime.
 Ideally, a timeout mechanism will be available in future releases.